 In this special showcase we present three of the newest shorts to come out of the Visual Anthropology tradition.

-In a run-down NYC subway station, a dazzlingly dressed all-female mariachi band brings the platform to life.
+In a New York City subway station, a dazzlingly dressed all-female mariachi band brings the platform to life.

 H2O MX examines the daily issues Mexico City faces managing its water, reminding us that sustainability is deeply linked to social justice.

 As TV and the Internet come to rural Bhutan, a young monk’s trip to the capital becomes a bittersweet meditation on technological progress.